rihemebh/delivery-microservice-devops/README.md

 The different metrics are set using prometheus: cpu usage, memory usage, number of requests..

+A bussiness metric is called **order-count** is the one responsible for counting the number of orders requested

-we can vizualize the diferent metrics using Grafana
+we can vizualize the diferent metrics using Grafana:

 //image

+## Test the project

+        Make sure that you have  all the tools installed

+  - Clone the project
+  - Under the **script** folder you will find 3 scripts
+  - Execute :
+        1.  init_tf.bash
+        2.  init_helm.bash